False Discovery Rate Control¶

 print(f"Selected points: {selected.sum()} / {len(selected)}")

-randomness.
-Set seed for reproducible randomized pruning decisions.
+shared or independent randomness.
+Set seed for reproducible randomized

 Available Methods¶